sourcegraph/handbook/content/engineering/developer-insights/frontend-platform/index.md

 Specific product feedback about well-defined, small features can be found directly in the backlog boards.
 More general product feedback that applies to larger features, or that needs more research and planning to be actionable, is kept in [Productboard](https://sourcegraph.productboard.com/feature-board/2330177-web-frontend-platform)

-### Retrospectives

-Every two weeks, we hold a review/retrospective meeting to reflect on the past two weeks.
-We use this meeting to:

-- Review the previous retro’s action items to ensure they get completed
-- Give _Shoutouts!_ to teammates to show appreciation for something they did that we appreciated
-- Discuss things that went well in the past two weeks and that we should do more of / invest more into it
-- Discuss the things that could have gone better and what we can learn from it to improve
-- Talk about processes that we should revisit/refine/propose to improve our efficiency.

-We capture and assign actions to individual teammates.
-Teammates should consider actions coming out of the retrospective as a very high priority.

-Teammates contribute to the retrospective asynchronously during the iteration by adding their thoughts to our [retrospective document](https://docs.google.com/document/d/1SRhrTRJFGAEtTyhOqaO7TxsMQeBgIhUXRCDOEcv1EB8/edit).
-Teammates are highly encouraged to comment on points raised before the sync meeting in the document.

-We rotate who leads the retrospective to allow all teammates an opportunity to lead the session.
-Teammates can find the rotation schedule at the top of the [retrospective document](https://docs.google.com/document/d/1SRhrTRJFGAEtTyhOqaO7TxsMQeBgIhUXRCDOEcv1EB8/edit).

 ### Code reviews

 The team follows the [default code review guidelines](https://docs.sourcegraph.com/dev/background-information/code_reviews) with the following addition: